j-martin/nub/README.md

 ## Todos

-The one I care the most about is having sub-commands like.

-        $ bub open jenkins
-        $ bub update <version>

 - [ ] A real build deployment workflow through jenkins where users can download prebuilt binaries.
 - [ ] Integrating -update with jenkins build pipeline.
-- [ ] Use sub commands and stabilize the command set (stop use -something).
+- [ ] Use sub commands and stabilize the command set.
 - [ ] Add more documentation once the commands are stable.
 - [ ] Add readme boilerplate.
 - [ ] Add unit tests